Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 Virtualisation is a large topic ([Wikipedia](https://en.wikipedia.org/wiki/Virtualization) may help here), but for our purposes, all we need to know is that it's like running a computer within a computer.
 People work with Virtual Machines all over the technology industry and throughout this post, I'll often shorten Virtual Machine to VM.

-{% include figure image_path="/assets/images/posts/hacking_lab/virtualisation.jpg" alt="Virtualisaiton Diagram" caption="The box on top represents two physical machines, each with its own Operating System and applicaitons running; the bottom diagram shows the same number of applications running, but this time, the machines are running virtually on a single item of hardware and each machine gets its own operating system." %}
+{% include figure image_path="/assets/images/posts/hacking_lab/virtualisation.jpg" alt="Virtualisaiton Diagram" caption="The box on top represents two physical machines, each with its own Operating System and applications running; the bottom diagram shows the same number of applications running, but this time, the machines are running virtually on a single item of hardware and each machine gets its own operating system." %}

 Why bother with VMs?
 In a nutshell, they give us hardware independence (you can run many machines on a single host), they give us isolation (you can manage workloads, processes, files and memory independently), and they give us portability (VMs can be moved and managed on the host as easily as a file).
 VMs can be networked virtually, which lets you control how machines talk to each other, the host, or the internet, all without the need for any specific networking hardware.
 As if that wasn't reason enough, you can back up and restore VMs with a single click.